Devanshu-singh-VR/Transformer_MachineTranslation/README.md

 # Transformer_MachineTranslation

-Created a Machine Translation for English to Hindi Translation.
+Created a Machine Translator, for English to Hindi Translation.